facebookresearch/schedule_free/README.md

 ### Releases

+*New* Version 1.4 adds a RAdam implementation by [nhamanasu](https://github.com/nhamanasu).

-*New* Version 1.3 changes the behavior of weight decay during learning rate warmup to improve stabiliy and be more consistant with the behavior of standard AdamW in PyTorch.
+Version 1.3 changes the behavior of weight decay during learning rate warmup to improve stabiliy and be more consistant with the behavior of standard AdamW in PyTorch.
 The previous implementation is still available as `AdamWScheduleFreePaper`.

 ### Examples